 Except for the AROs of Southern Union, Sunoco Logistics and Sunoco discussed below, management was not able to reasonably measure the fair value of asset retirement obligations as of December 31, 2012 and 2011 because the settlement dates were indeterminable.
 Although a number of other onshore assets in Southern Union's system are subject to agreements or regulations that give rise to an ARO upon Southern Union's discontinued use of these assets, AROs were not recorded because these assets have an indeterminate removal or abandonment date given the expected continued use of the assets with proper maintenance or replacement.
 Sunoco has legal asset retirement obligations for several other assets at its refineries, pipelines and terminals, for which it is not possible to estimate when the obligations will be settled.
-Consequently, the retirement obligations for these assets cannot be measured at this time.
+Consequently, the retirement obligations related to abandon in place or remove the asset.
+Sunoco Logistics believes it may have additional asset retirement obligations related to its pipeline assets and storage tanks, for which it is not possible to estimate to be measured at this time.
 At the end of the useful life of these underlying assets, Sunoco is legally or contractually required to abandon in place or remove the asset.
-Sunoco Logistics believes it may have additional asset retirement obligations related to its pipeline assets and storage tanks, for which it is not possible to estimate whether or when the retirement obligations will be settled.
-Consequently, these retirement obligations cannot be measured at this time.
+Sunoco Logistics believes it may have additional asset retirement obligations will be settled.
+Consequently, these retirement obligations will be settled.